sudochaos22/Forensic-CV-Manager/README.md

 - Training hours: numeric values only
 - Credential expiration dates: `YYYY-MM-DD`

-## Important note about imported training

-The supplied CV reports 3,319.25 total training hours, but some lines mix course hours, expiration dates, degree credits, or missing hour values.
-This starter database includes the clearly structured training entries available from the CV, but the dashboard total should be reconciled against source certificates and the complete training spreadsheet before being treated as an official total.

 ## Windows executable build note

 Run `build_windows.bat`.
 The script invokes PyInstaller through `python -m PyInstaller`, avoiding PATH issues with user-level installations.